The Way Back (2020 film): Production

 On June 11, 2018, it was announced that director Gavin O'Connor and actor Ben Affleck were going to re-team on a Warner Bros. drama film, titled The Has-Been, scripted by Brad Ingelsby about a former basketball star who has lost his wife and family foundation because of an addiction, and he attempts to regain his soul by becoming the coach of a high school basketball team at his alma mater.
 On September 26, 2018, it was reported that comedian Al Madrigal had joined the cast of the film, now known as Torrance, to play Dan, a well mannered high school mathematics teacher and the school's assistant coach who believes in Affleck's character after the head coach quits.
 Producers would be Jennifer Todd, Gordon Gray, Ravi Mehta, and O'Connor.
 In October 2018, Janina Gavankar joined the cast of the film.
 In November 2018, Brandon Wilson and Rachael Carpani joined the cast of the film.
 In July 2019, it was announced the title of the film was The Way Back.
 In August 2019, it was announced Rob Simonsen would score the film.
 Affleck spoke on how the film acted as a form of therapy for him following his own stints with alcoholism and rehab.

 Filming

 Principal photography began in October 2018 around the San Pedro and Long Beach neighborhood of Los Angeles.
-Much of the interior shots were filmed in the Chaffey High School gym in Ontario, California.
+About one-third of the film was shot in the gym of Chaffey High School in Ontario, California.